Milleus/milleus.github.io/_posts/2018-10-24-why-we-should-have-specialised-career-progression-tracks.md

 date: 2018-10-24
 ---

-During reservist I've spoken to an assistant director from MINDEF about the career progression track issues in Government Technology Agency of Singapore (GovTech), potential issues that we may face in the near future, how MINDEF dealt with it, and why we (GovTech) should address them as soon as possible.
+During reservist I've spoken to an assistant director from MINDEF about the career progression track issues, potential issues that we may face in the near future, how MINDEF dealt with it, and why we should address them as soon as possible.

-GovTech Hive hires a lot of fresh graduates to join their ranks, the work environment is great, there's a lot of opportunities to learn and innovate, but what about our career progression track?
+We hire a lot of fresh graduates to join their ranks, the work environment is great, there's a lot of opportunities to learn and innovate, but what about our career progression track?
 Right now, employees are still happy because we know what's the next "title" we can work towards.
 People at a young age don't really think too deep about future prospects, generally they tend to just go with the flow.
 But what if we were to think further ahead into the future?

 As of now, the career progression track is as such, a developer becomes a technical lead, a UI/UX designer becomes a senior UI/UX designer, and so on.
 But what happens after that? do we all then progress to become managers?
 I think this is a real issue because not everyone wants to become a manager of people - I don't want to either.
 I prefer to specialise in technology, just as some would prefer to specialise in UI/UX.
 Yes I do agree that at some point of time I will need to manage people or a small team, but I'd still like my focus to be on technology (or UI/UX for others).